simonw/sqlite-utils/docs/cli.rst

 The resulting table would look like this:

 ======  ===============  ======  ============================  ========
-type    ip               verb    path                            status
+type    source           verb    path                            status
 ======  ===============  ======  ============================  ========
 INFO:   127.0.0.1:60581  GET     /                                  200
 INFO:   127.0.0.1:60581  GET     /foo/-/static/app.css?cead5a       200